cecid/hermes-docs/docs/source/web_service_usage_guide.rst

+.. _web_service_usage_guide:

 Web Service Usage Guide
 =======================

+.. _Maintaining-partnerships:

 Maintaining partnerships
 ------------------------

 A partnership must be registered on Hermes 2 to send messages since partnerships store the information of your trading partner.
 Hence, Hermes 2 needs partnership information to deliver messages.
 A separate partnership is required to receive messages.

-If you would like more information, please refer to the articles What is an `ebMS 2.0 Partnership? <http://community.cecid.hku.hk/index.php/product/article/the_first_step_you_hermes/#ebms-partnership-overview>`_ and `What is an AS2 Partnership? <http://community.cecid.hku.hk/index.php/product/article/the_first_step_you_hermes/#as2-partnership-overview>`_
+If you would like more information, please refer to the articles :ref:`What is an ebMS 2.0 Partnership? <what-is-an-ebms-2-0-partnership>` and `What is an AS2 Partnership? <what-is-an-as2-partnership>`

 Let's take a look at the program parameters.